Maker Spotlight: Designer & Illustrator Carra Sykes

 How does Astropad fit in your practice?

 Because I’m on the go so much, it’s nice to be able to carry my computer and iPad anywhere to create a full work station.
 I’m able to easily hook up my iPad to my computer and start working from there in ANY program that I need.
 I mainly use Astropad with Adobe Photoshop and Adobe Illustrator.
-And let me share, Astropad was such a gem for me.
+And I have to say, Astropad is such a gem.
 I had invested in an iPad and didn’t have the funds to also have a huge Wacom tablet.
 I love the way Astropad works for me.

 Walk us through your daily routine.